wegan/sandboxjet-web-components/Readme.md

 # Workshop: Web Component Development with Oracle JET

+weganNote: This branch (21032502-addwebcomp) contains the result of doing Part 3 where an employee form web component was created and replaced the oj-form used in Part 2.
+Later 'release' branches (21032502-\*) will contain the CRUD functionality described in the workshop.

 The purpose of this script is to show how to put together a CRUD scenario in an [Oracle JET](https://www.oracle.com/webfolder/technetwork/jet/index.html) application, supported by Web Components.

 **Troubleshooting:** If you run into problems, go here for the completed source files: [bit.ly/learn-jet-result](http://bit.ly/learn-jet-result)